kozmik-moore/simple-weather-analysis/README.md

 # Simple weather analysis

-A small data analysis project analyzing a (fictional?) weather dataset I acquired (from Kaggle?).
+A small data analysis project analyzing a weather dataset I found on my personal computer.

+I am not sure but I think it is from Kaggle and that it is fictional.